Ensemble learning: Bootstrap aggregating (bagging)

 Bootstrap aggregation (bagging) involves training an ensemble on bootstrapped data sets.
 A bootstrapped set is created by selecting from original training data set with replacement.
 Thus, a bootstrap set may contain a given example zero, one, or multiple times.
 Ensemble members can also have limits on the features (e.g., nodes of a decision tree), to encourage exploring of diverse features.
 The variance of local information in the bootstrap sets and feature considerations promote diversity in the ensemble, and can strengthen the ensemble.
 To reduce overfitting, a member can be validated using the out-of-bag set (the examples that are not in its bootstrap set).

 Inference is done by voting of predictions of ensemble members, called aggregation.
 It is illustrated below with an ensemble of four decision trees.
 The query example is classified by each tree.
 Because three of the four predict the positive class, the ensemble's overall classification is positive.
 Random forests like the one shown are a common application of bagging.

 Boosting

-Boosting involves training successively models by emphasizing training data mis-classified by previously learned models.
+Boosting involves training successive models by emphasizing training data mis-classified by previously learned models.
 Initially, all data (D1) has equal weight and is used to learn a base model M1.
 The examples mis-classified by M1 are assigned a weight greater than correctly classified examples.
 This boosted data (D2) is used to train a second base model M2, and so on.
 Inference is done by voting.

 In some cases, boosting has yielded better accuracy than bagging, but tends to over-fit more.
 The most common implementation of boosting is Adaboost, but some newer algorithms are reported to achieve better results.